konsolas/AAC-Issues/CONTRIBUTING.md

-**Do not use hastebin or other time-limited services to psot your logs** Suggested alternatives: https://gist.github.com or https://pastebin.com
+**Do not use hastebin or other time-limited services to post your logs** Suggested alternatives: https://gist.github.com or https://pastebin.com

 _When creating an issue, please include lots and lots of detail.
 Videos are preferred, screenshots and full console logs at the very minimum.
 The following will also be nessecary:_